Cages

 For single amazons, greys, eclectus, or small cockatoos, we like 36” wide by 30” deep or similar.
 Arch top and flat tops are mostly the same.
 We do prefer arch unless the bird is out most of the day, it gives just a little more head room.
 Both are easy to build play gyms on top of. (pictured left)

-We like to use 40'“ wide, 30” deep or similar cages for single macaws, large cockatoos, or a pair of medium birds like amazons or greys. (pictured right)
+The minimum for single macaws, large cockatoos, or a pair of medium birds is 40” wide by 30” deep or similar. (pictured right)

 This cage is 64” wide, 32” deep, and 74” high.
-We like these for large, active macaws or unhandleable birds.
+We like these for large, active macaws, cockatoos, or unhandleable birds.
 It has a removable divider, but is NOT appropriate for two macaws unless they are a pair (no divider).
-This works well for a pair of amazons, eclectus, greys, or similar.
+This works particularly well for a pair of amazons, eclectus, greys, or similar.

-We use these extra large doubles for our macaw pairs.
+We use these extra large doubles for our macaw pairs, it’s about 80” wide and 36” deep.
 They are suitable for single macaws who are very active, as well as large amazon pairs.
-They often come with a divider that can be used to separate two macaws.
+They often come with a divider that can be used to separate two macaws comfortably.
+Next to an aviary, this is the largest cage you’ll likely be able to find.

 Now and then, we have a bird that requires a handicapped accessible cage.
 Depending on the particular birds’ needs, you may need to raise the grate, add platforms, adjust bowls, or all of the above.
 The cage pictured is Ziggy, a Timneh grey who is a permanent resident and suffers seizures.
 He is on medication for them, but it is still necessary to have a high bottom that he can land on instead of falling all the way to the bottom of the cage.
 The grate is brought up to the bottom of the bowls, and secured with hose clamps.
 It can also be welded, if you’re handy like that.